Deadlines

 The online application system will prompt you to enter your faculty mentor’s contact details, and the system will generate an e-mail to your mentor with further instructions.
 Please let your mentor know to expect this e-mail.

 If you are working on a project outside of Northeastern with an external mentor, you must have a Northeastern faculty member ALSO serve as a faculty mentor.
-The Northeastern mentor will attach their letter of support through the fellowships application portal, please attach a letter of support from the off-site project mentor as part of your application materials by having them email it directly to URF@northeastern.edu.
+The Northeastern mentor will attach their support materials through the fellowships application portal, please attach a letter of support from the off-site project mentor as part of your application materials by having them email it directly to URF@northeastern.edu.

 Interested?
 Have Questions?